REACH OUT TODAY

 Alcohol Use Disorder (AUD), also known as alcoholism, is one of the most common substance use disorders in the United States.
 The National Institute on Alcohol Abuse and Alcoholism estimates that 29.5 million Americans age 12 and older had an alcohol use disorder in the past year.

-If you or a loved one is struggling with AUD, South Coast Behavioral can help.
-In this article, we’ll discuss how to stop drinking alcohol, what happens when you stop drinking, and alcohol addiction treatment options.
+If you or a loved one is struggling with AUD or want to quit alcohol, South Coast Behavioral can help.
+In this article, we’ll discuss how to stop drinking alcohol, the benefits when you stop drinking, and alcohol addiction treatment options.

 How to Tell When Drinking is a Problem